nextcloud/documentation/admin_manual/installation/source_installation.rst

 * PHP module zip
 * PHP module zlib

-Database connectors (pick at least one):
+Database connectors (pick the one for your database:)

 * PHP module sqlite (>= 3, usually not recommended for performance reasons)
 * PHP module mysql (MySQL/MariaDB)